dekoza/fast_api/README.md

     docker-compose up --build

-The server should run on http://localhost:8888/
+The server should run on http://localhost:8000/

+Automatic API documentation (swagger) is available at http://localhost:8000/docs

 ## Testing